tilburgsciencehub/website/content/topics/Collect-store/data-collection/surveys/qualtrics-exporting-data.md

 {{% tip %}}
 While drafitng the questions, one should consider that:

-* the survey must align with the main `research` `question` and `target` `sample`.
+* the survey must align with the main research question and target sample.
 Always think about your respondents and tailor your questions to them;

-* at the outset of the survey, include an `exclusion` `question` to filter out respondents who do not fall within your target audience.
+* at the outset of the survey, include an exclusion question to filter out respondents who do not fall within your target audience.
 For instance, if you are focusing on married couples, the initial question could inquire about the respondent's current relationship status;

-* survey `length` is crucial; typically, respondents should be able to complete it within 5 to 10 minutes.
+* survey length is crucial; typically, respondents should be able to complete it within 5 to 10 minutes.
 Beyond this threshold, an increasing number of respondents are likely to drop out;

-* `avoid` complex (e.g., technical jargon) and loaded (e.g., unjustified assumptions about the respondent) questions as well as non-specific ones (e.g., asking two or more questions at once).
+* avoid complex (e.g., technical jargon) and loaded (e.g., unjustified assumptions about the respondent) questions as well as non-specific ones (e.g., asking two or more questions at once).

 {{% /tip %}}